EnMasseProject/enmasse/mqtt-over-amqp/docs/operations_connection.md

 or using "mixed" (2) for the "snd-settle-mode", in order to allow the sender on the other side to send messages both "settle" and "unsettled" on the same link.
 This address is used for receiving published messages.

-## "Will" information to Will Service
+## "Will" information to the Last Will and Testament Service

-The MQTT client sends a _CONNECT_ message to the FE which extracts "will" information for building the following AMQP message to send to the Will Service.
+The MQTT client sends a _CONNECT_ message to the FE which extracts "will" information for building the following AMQP message to send to the Last Will and Testament Service.

 **AMQP_WILL** : sent to the WS in order to provide “will” information.